mdaias/Fresh-Spice/README.md

 ### Package Which i use in this projects

-** 1: Firebase and React firebase hook
+1: Firebase and React firebase hook
 2: React Router
 3: React toastyfy
 4: Axios
 5: tw-element
-**

 ### FrameWork

-I use Tailwindcss in this projects [Fresh Spice](https://tailwindcss.com/docs/installation).
+I use Tailwindcss in this projects [Tailwindcss](https://tailwindcss.com/docs/installation).

 ### Short Description